 Some of the most important sites are:

 The impressive Roman Odeon, which is located on the west side of the old Christian Wall and it includes the auditorium, the orchestra and the stage.
 It was built in the 1st c.
 AD and remained in use until the second half of the 3rd c.
+The impressive theatre isn’t like the others ancient Greek theatres that you might visit!
+It constructively follows the logic of the Roman theaters of the period when it was built and it is entirely based on a built infrastructure that was created from three consecutive galleries and not in a natural sloping position, as it used to be in ancient Greek theaters.
+If you are lucky you might also you could attend concerts or theatre plays during summer time!

 There are seven notable Christian basilicas.
 Four lies within the perimeter of the Byzantine Walls.
 Basilica A was founded by Bishop Doumetios (525-575 AD) and is decorated with elaborate mosaics, combining floral and pictorial motifs.
 Mosaics are also found in Basilica B, built at the time of Bishop Alkison, who was active during the reign of Emperor Anastasios (491-518 AD).
 A century later (575-600 AD), another basilica, Basilica C, was built in the northern part of the Byzantine fortification, while in the south a fourth Basilica, Basilica ST (F), was discovered in 1981.
 Two other basilicas – the Asyrmatos Basilica and the Basilica of the Holy Apostles – are situated outside the perimeter of the Byzantine walls.